Sleep Importance, Benefits, and How Much Do We Need?

 It is important to understand that sleep is not a luxury but necessary for improving physical and mental health.

 Having an inadequate sleep or sleeping excessively can cause health hazards.
+This blog will make you understand the importance of sleep.

-How much sleep does a person require?
+How much Sleep does a person require?

 Sleeping habits or the body's sleep requirements change depending on an individual.
 Demographic factors like age play a crucial role in determining how much sleep a person requires.

-SLEEP REQUIREMENTS
+AGESLEEP REQUIREMENTS

 0 - 5 years10 - 13 hours